-The AGM resolves on guidelines for remuneration and other terms of employment to company management.
-Company management is defined as the managing director and other members of the senior leadership team.
+The annual general meeting 2021 resolved on the following guidelines for remuneration to company management, as the managing director and other members of the senior leadership team.
+These guidelines shall apply to all compensation that is agreed, and changes that are made to already agreed compensation.